Stumbling stunner! Rays shock Dodgers in 9th, tie Series 2-2

 “Golly, what a special moment,” Phillips said.

-Center fielder Chris Taylor misplayed Phillips’ ball in right-center for an error and chased it down while Kevin Kiermaier scored the tying run.
+The Dodgers led 7-6 when center fielder Chris Taylor misplayed Phillips’ ball in right-center for an error and chased it down while Kevin Kiermaier scored the tying run.
 Arozarena kept charging around third base but stumbled and fell well before reaching home.

 He was able to get up and score when catcher Will Smith looked up too early and missed the relay throw, letting it squirt toward the backstop while Arozarena dived on top of the plate.

 “Once I saw Randy slip, I was like ‘Aw, shoot, at least we tied it up,’ and then he missed the ball,” said Phillips, who had entered the game as a pinch-runner in the eighth.
-“I don’t know what happened but then he scored.
+“I don’t know what happened, but then he scored.
 The next thing I know, I’m airplane-ing around the outfield and I get dogpiled and here I am.”

 Jansen came on in the ninth for the Dodgers and struck out Yoshi Tsutsugo before a broken-bat single by Kiermaier, the longest-tenured Rays player.
 Arozarena, the rookie who earlier hit his postseason record ninth homer, drew a two-out, full-count walk to set up the improbable final play.